chaseries/vue-starter/README.md

 **Note**: This assumes you have Node and npm installed.
 If not, do that first!

-Clone this repository (`git clone https://github.com/chaseries/es2015-starter`), then `cd` into it and run the following commands:
+Clone this repository, then `cd` into your newly-minted directory and run the following:

 ```
 $ npm i